-An inception workshop was organized in the first half of December 2004 and the Project Steering Committee (PSC) composed of the donor representative (Italian Government), representatives of MOA, MOPDC, MOLSA, UNIDO, FAO and of Thi-Qar Governorate was established, which discussed the roles and approved the TOR for the PSC, CTA, and National Project Coordinator (NPC).
-It was decided that the MOPDC as the line ministry would coordinate the activities of the focal points of the counterpart ministries in Iraq.
-Preparations for conducting a baseline assessment were initiated for which an international consulting company was identified.

-Project management prepared five comprehensive semi-annual progress reports on time.
-The first, submitted in 2004 for the period 1 July - 31 December 2004 includes the preparatory activities during July-October 2004.
-The second and the third covered the year 2005, and the fourth and fifth 2006.
-In addition, the project management team conducted a self evaluation exercise in June 2006 and made its report available to the evaluation team.

-The progress reports follow the UNDG-ITF format.
+- 60. The progress reports follow the UNDG-ITF format.
 This requires information on project's immediate objectives/outcomes and outputs.
 Since the immediate objectives of the project document are summaries of what the project will be doing rather than what it will be aiming at, and since this has not been corrected during implementation, there is little information, if any, on outcomes.
 Already in the first progress report the confusion is complete when the author starts to cite the outputs while claiming that he is reporting on the outcomes.
 Unfortunately also the self evaluation report does not rectify the misunderstanding.
-The section titled Achievement of Project Outputs is introduced by a claim that the project has made remarkable progress in achieving the expected outcomes.
-The wording of outputs being subsequently reported about differs from the original ones in order for them to match the ones produced23.
+The section titled Achievement of Project Outputs is introduced by claiming that the project has made remarkable progress in achieving the expected outcomes.
+The wording of outputs against which is reported subsequently differ from the original ones so that they match the ones produced23. - 61.
 The work plan prepared in February 2005 reveals the difficulties by project management to squeeze all the necessary activities into what can indeed be considered a too short project lifetime, especially since time-consuming planning activities had to be carried out during project implementation.
 This was recognized very early.
-In the work plan, we read on page 6: 'The project document is somewhat vague, very openly structured and does not define any sector of intervention, thereby making it necessary to conduct a time consuming sector survey as a first project activity before anything can be defined and implemented in the field'.

-Although the cooperation between UNIDO and FAO was a challenge well met, the collaboration with other UN agencies except between UNIDO and FAO does not seem to have been a particularly strong aspect of the project24 though this was foreseen at the
+In the work plan we read on page 6: 'The project document is somewhat vague, very openly structured and does not define any sector of intervention, thereby making it necessary to conduct a time consuming sector survey as a first project activity before anything can be defined and implemented in the field'. - 62.
+Although the cooperation between UNIDO and FAO was a challenge well met, the collaboration with other UN agencies except between UNIDO and FAO does not seem to have been a particularly strong aspect of the project24 though this was foreseen at the planning stage.
+In fact, the related section in the self-evaluation report consists of rather general statements on coordination with other development cooperation programmes. - 63.
+The NPC initiated the compiling of an important data base on the selection and training of project beneficiaries25.
+It contains the profiles of over 2500 applicants with information on: name, location, and gender, marital status, qualification, source of income, production assets, areas of training requested etc...The information in the data base was helpful for the field survey on individual beneficiaries to draw the sample and conduct the interviews.
+It does not appear, however, to be regularly updated and does not include relevant information on the achievement of outputs and outcomes to monitor project results. - 64.
+The PSC carried out efficiently its governance and oversight role.
+It met six times in 33 months and seems to have provided (through its high level membership from the three

-23 Output 2: Establishment of cottage industry associations within targeted communities for related cottage and micro industries (Self-Evaluation Report) instead of the equivalent in the Project Document: Establishment of cottage industry associations within each targeted communities ...; Output 3: Rehabilitation and equipping of cottage industry training centres for training the beneficiaries in entrepreneurship development, micro-industries business management and associated technologies, instead of establishment of a cottage industry facility centre within each of the targeted communities to provide technical, management and marketing advice to households planning stage.
-In fact, the related section in the self-evaluation report consists of rather general statements on coordination with other development cooperation programmes.
+Output 2: Establishment of cottage industry associations within targeted communities for related cottage and micro industries (Self-Evaluation Report) instead of the equivalent in the Project Document: Establishment of cottage industry associations within each targeted communities ...; Output 3: Rehabilitation and equipping of cottage industry training centers for training the beneficiaries in entrepreneurship development, micro-industries business management and associated technologies, instead of establishment of a cottage industry facility center within each of the targeted communities to provide technical, management and marketing advice to households